 - replace your septic tank with a small sewage treatment plant

-Your treatment system must meet the relevant British Standard which was in force at the time of installation.
-The standards currently in force for new systems are:
+Your system must meet the relevant British Standard that was in place at the time it was installed.

 - BS EN 12566 for small sewage treatment plants